 AT&T has been using acquisitions to build its mobile data capabilities and expand its service area and subscriber numbers.
-In one of its biggest acquisitions, AT&T has agreed to buy satellite pay TV provider DirecTV for $48.5 billion.
-The companies announced the deal in spring 2014, but it has been under review by regulators.
-The combination would enable AT&T to offer new packaged services and deliver content on mobile devices, TVs, laptops, cars, and airplanes.
+In one of its biggest acquisitions, the company bought satellite pay-TV provider DIRECTV for $48.5 billion in mid-2015.
+The combination enables AT&T to offer new packaged services and deliver content on mobile devices, TVs, laptops, cars, and airplanes.

 Two other significant acquisitions will make AT&T one of the biggest mobile carriers in Mexico almost overnight (as corporate dealings go).
 The company closed its purchase of Iusacell in early 2015 and should close on its Nextel Mexico purchase by the middle of the year.
 With the transactions, AT&T's nearly nationwide service area in Mexico will cover 100 million people.

 In 2014 it purchased Leap Wireless (which operates under the Cricket brand) for some $1.2 billion in an effort to build its profile in the prepaid market and expand its LTE network.